The Trench (novel)

-The Trench (known digitally as The Trench: Meg 2) is a 1999 science fiction horror novel by author Steve Alten.
+The Trench (known digitally as The Trench: Meg 2) is a 1999 science fiction horror novel by American author Steve Alten.
 It is the sequel to Meg: A Novel of Deep Terror and the second book in the MEG series.
 The book continues the adventure of Jonas Taylor, a paleobiologist studying the megalodon, who now discovers another prehistoric monster, Kronosaurus, also thought to have been extinct.
 A sequel titled Meg: Primal Waters was released in 2004.

 Plot summary

 4 years after the events of the previous novel, a deep sea submersible, Proteus, is attacked by unknown creatures and destroyed while on a geological survey of the Mariana Trench's sea floor.